The Corporate Tax Planning Law Review: Switzerland

 The first 1 million Swiss francs in share capital is exempt from stamp duty.
 Exemptions are also granted following a merger or similar restructuring.

-The formal nature of stamp duty means that it is only levied when there is a contribution from a shareholder, so it is possible to avoid issuance stamp duty if the contribution is made by an affiliated company, such as a grandparent or sister company, that is not a shareholder.
+The formal nature of stamp duty means that it is only levied when there is a contribution from a shareholder, so it is possible to avoid issuance stamp duty if the contribution is made by an affiliated company that is not a direct shareholder.

 Transfer stamp duty